- Cancer Information

 - getting a different point of view

-- joining a clinical trial
+- joining or finding out about a clinical trial

 - exploring and challenging advice from your first doctor